New York Cake

-New York Cake is a 1981 Italo disco album by Italian band Kano, recorded for Full Time Records and released in the United States by Mirage Records.
+New York Cake is a 1981 album by Italo disco band Kano.
+Originally recorded for Full Time Records, it was released in the United States by Mirage Records.
 It was produced by Luciano Ninzatti, Matteo Bonsanto, and Stefano Pulga.
 The album features Italian top 3 hit "Baby Not Tonight" and American No. 89 Hit "Can't Hold Back (Your Loving)".